jsndyks/dump/diverse-cdt/cdtEngagement.md

 > _GeoSpatialCDT: £13.5k per year, over 4 years part-funding, £27k per year, over 4 years fully funded._

+> _Radu says:  Getting the academic input into analytical decision-making legitimises it for corporate partners.<br/> So emphasize - “work with our academics” …<br/> Companies do things by the year and for strange reasons - the things they do are not always well justified or rationalised!<br/>If you tell them why things are important, and what the possibilities are their minds are blown!<br/> “Depth” is an important issue here.
+We offer value the beyond deliverables._

 ---

 ### QUESTIONS & NOTES